DiTuStudio/docsizidev/docs/triplan/introduction.md

 # Introduction

-Triplan is a React Native and Flutter UI Lib template application.
+Triplan is a React Native UI Lib template application.

+In addition, Triplan has a mobile version of Flutter with demo UI for Android and iPhone.

 ## Reference